-'Raw' reassembly is done for inspection by simple content, pcre keywords use and other payload inspection not done on specific protocol buffers like http\uri.
+'Raw' reassembly is done for inspection by simple content, pore keywords use and other payload inspection not done on specific protocol buffers like http_uri.
 This type of reassembly can be turned off:

+'''

+reassembly:

-reassembly: raw: no
+raw: no

+'''

 Incoming segments are stored in a list in the stream.
 To avoid constant memory allocations a per-thread pool is used.